DaniCarmo/Elementary-Stars-p2/README.md

 The fonts for the site came from [Google Fonts](https://fonts.googleapis.com)

-The name and headings are Permanent Marker, while the smaller body text is Ysabeau Infant.
+All the text is one font to keep the site simple and streamlined in design: Comic Neue

-Permanent Marker offers an informal touch to the site and the rounded edges give a playful feel to the whole site.
-Ysabeau Infant pairs well with Permanent Marker as both have the rounded edges and informal style, while Ysabeau works well with the smaller text and is very easy to read.
+Comic Neue offers an informal touch to the site and the rounded edges give a playful feel to the whole site which in in keeping with the playful vibe for the targeted audience.

 ## Color Scheme